 - The average 3-star hotel in Tokyo costs 12,500 yen and accommodates average 2 people, the average 4-star hotel in Tokyo costs 24,000 yen an accommodates avg 2 people.
 For a family of 4-5 to rent two hotel rooms in Tokyo typically costs 25,000 yen on average.

 - In May 2015 there were approximately 3,000 Airbnb listings in Tokyo; as of April 2018 that number has increased to approximately 20,000.
+The number fell to 1,000 Tokyo listings following the Minpaku rule in June 2018, but in 2020 is back to the level of listing pre min-aki ruling.
 The central Tokyo five star Airbnb for avg 2 people is 11,500 yen and typically include cooking and laundry facilities.
 The average 2 bedrooms, five-person capacity Airbnb in central Tokyo (Shinjuku, Shibuya, Minato-ku`s) runs on average 17,000 JPY.

 - In Tokyo, as of April 2017, there were approximately 20,000 Airbnb units active in Tokyo and according to Airdna.com on avg the per night rate is about 11,000 yen and the occupancy rate is 90%.
 The top four areas of Tokyo by active Airbnb unit (#) are 1.
 Shinjuku-ku (4,800), 2.
 Shibuya-ku (2,400), Taito-ku (2,000), 3.
 Toshima-ku (1,500) and 4.
 Minato-ku (1,300).